 As for Akane's boyfriend, Takanori, I see him more as a damsel in distress type of character rather than the heroic boyfriend.
 Prior to the scene where he was abducted by Sadako, he's been a supportive boyfriend for Akane that he even asked if she's alright, heck he even sacrificed his life just to save Akane!
 Though that scene was a bit heroic, I was disappointed by it since I was expecting that Takanori will help Akane during the duration of the entire movie to look for answers about Sadako.
 Oh well, at least he was able to make out to it by destroying the iPhone responsible in recording Sadako's first online appearance.

 At the end, Takanori was able to save Akane and a mysterious woman appears; she is Senji's land lady.
 The question is why is she in the site?
-Final thoughts about the movie, earlier I said that the movie was mediocre for a lot of reasons, the zombies, the uninteresting investigation scenes and the Sadako curse being too instant for my taste.
-But even with that mediocrity, the movie managed to impressed me in a lot of ways, first is the visuals as they were able to scare me, next would be Akane being one great female protagonist and Senji being one interesting villain created by online butt hurt and lastly, this movie's Sadako, her actress did a great job in giving us a cold, evil psychic that most of us know.
+Final thoughts about the movie, like I said earlier, the movie was mediocre for a lot of reasons, the zombies, the uninteresting investigation scenes and the Sadako curse being too instant for my taste.
+But even with that mediocrity, the movie managed to impressed me in a lot of ways, first is the visuals since I got scared in some scenes, next would be Akane being one great female protagonist and Senji being one interesting villain created by online butthurt and lastly, this movie's Sadako, her actress did a great job in giving us a cold, evil psychic that most of us know.